How can I prepare for a domestic flight as opposed to an international flight?

 Mask rules are fluid, so you may want to bring masks, as well as to pack a bottle of hand sanitizer for good measure.
 U.S. airports and airplanes were requiring guests and passengers to wear a mask until April 18, 2022.
 While the Transportation Security Administration said it would "no longer enforce" the mask requirements, it may be smart to bring a mask you find comfortable for extended wear, just in case.

 Take note that if your flight is entirely within the United States, then you will not need to show proof of vaccination, test for COVID-19, or quarantine upon arrival.
 Just like the fluidity of mask rules, regulations in the United States surrounding COVID-19 are subject to change with little, or no notice.
-As such, you may still want to bring your vaccination record.
+As such, you may still want to bring your vaccination record if you are going on an extended vacation.

 Your international travel checklist, however, may differ.
-Everyone traveling to the United States, regardless of citizenship or vaccination status, must take a COVID test no more than one day before travel, and show their negative test results prior to boarding a plane headed to the United States.
-Additionally, depending where you are flying from, there may be masking requirements.
+Everyone traveling to the United States, regardless of citizenship or vaccination status, must show proof of vaccination or meet an exception.
+Additionally, depending where you are flying from, there may still be masking requirements.
 Items you may want to add to your international travel checklist include:

 - Masks that you find comfortable for extended wear.